 During that time, I reconnected with my college friend and artistic collaborator Ebonie who lived only two blocks from Darius and was interested in taking on a roommate.
 We were able to find a two-bedroom apartment in her same building and she was able to be the primary lease holder due to her salaried job.
 We received a discounted rental rate due to her tenant history, and we continued to live together for 4.5 years without a rent increase, before she decided she was ready to live alone again.
 I continue to live in that same apartment.
 I took on another roommate for three years, but currently live alone for a total of 12 years in the same home.

-Nia, currently, SLMDances’ Strategic Visioning Partner has supported my artistic work over the years in a myriad of ways but there have been three significant contributions to my financial life.
+Nia, SLMDances’ Strategic Visioning Partner 2017-2021 supported my artistic work over the years in a myriad of ways but there have been three significant contributions to my financial life.
 First, when I decided to resign from my position as a high school dance teacher in the Bronx in 2016, they created a lifeline by offering me work through their company PURPOSE Productions.
 Not only was this an immediate source of income, but the onboarding training they provided allowed me to cultivate a prospering business as a freelance arts administrator right away.
 Next, as a part of the strategic planning process that they led for SLMDances, we were able to strategize toward me living alone, turning the second bedroom in my apartment into the SLMDances office.
-Currently, as the Strategic Visioning Partner for SLMDances, they not only manage the company budget and accounting, but also assists with my personal financial management, as SLMDances is a sole proprietorship.
+As the Strategic Visioning Partner for SLMDances, they not only managed the company budget and accounting, but also assisted with my personal financial management, as SLMDances is a sole proprietorship.

 Loans + Debts